charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 It is important that you regularly update your instance of Lubuntu.
 Don't just ignore messages to update the OS.
 There is a first time for everything, but I have literally never had an update of Lubuntu put my machine in an unstable state.
 Or at least I cannot recall such an incident.

-if JsObjects is probably installed, I have a command line script called **update-all** that will ensure that everything on your machine is up to date.
+if JsObjects is properly installed, I have a command line script called **update-all** that will ensure that everything on your machine is up to date.
+Just go to a Bash window (the command line) and type **update-all** and press enter.
+You may get a prompt during the update, but you should be able to choose the defaults on those occasions.

 On more infrequent occasions, you may also want to update your global NPM packages.
 Start with this command and follow the clear instructions: